GenericSchur

 Generalized problems

-The generalized Schur decomposition is provided for complex element types.
-Eigenvectors are also available, via eigvecs(S::GeneralizedSchur).
+The generalized Schur decomposition is provided [via schur(A,B), or ggschur!(A,B)], for real and complex element types.
+No specific implementations are currently provided for Hermitian/Symmetric problems.

 Acknowledgements